charis-the-programmer/codeswag-writers-guide/README.md

-# codeswag-writers-guide
+# codeswag.co.uk Writers Guide
 A writers guide for submiting articles to codeswag.co.uk

 Congratulations for being accepted as an author for codeswag.co.uk articles and tutorials!
-This writers guide is aimed at familiarizing you with our expectations as well as giving you tips to avoid common mistakes so that the editing process for your articles is much smoother
+This writers guide is aimed at familiarizing you with our expectations as well as giving you tips to avoid common mistakes so that the editing process for your articles is much smoother.
+Please take note of the following when writing your articles.

-## Recommended reading

-You are encouraged to familiarize yourself with the following resources:

 ### Article originality & copyright